Mai1902/SeniorThesis_MaiNguyen/thesis.md

 #### Methodology

-Even though Job Scan doesn't publish a paper to describe their workflow and there has been zero scholarly published paper on this tool, this application has been recommended by numerous experienced job coaches.
+Even though Job Scan doesn't publish a paper to describe their workflow and there has yet been a scholarly published paper on this tool, this application has been recommended by numerous experienced job coaches.
 Jobscan giving resume matching score by conducting a comprehensive analysis of candidate's hard skills, education, job title, soft skills, other keywords [@steph_2022].
 Other metrics such as word count, words to avoid, section headings, file type, format, and seniority level match is also incorporated in the Scan Report.

 ![Example of Jobscan Result](images/jobscan_example.png)